Data Selection for LLM Alignment Using Fine-Grained Preferences: Appendix: Experimental Supplementary

 \subsection{Evaluation Details}

-We evaluate our models using two distinct methods: head-to-head pairwise evaluation and the AlpacaEval 2 Leaderboard~\cite{alpaca_eval}.
+We evaluate our models using two distinct methods: head-to-head pairwise evaluation and the AlpacaEval 2 Leaderboard~\citep{alpaca_eval}.
 First, our pairwise evaluation utilizes a powerful LLM as a judge to compare the responses generated by two models for the same instruction.
-For this role, we use the Qwen2-Max API~\cite{qwen2}, chosen for its extensive knowledge and strong instruction-following capabilities.
+For this role, we use the Qwen2-Max API~\citep{qwen2}, chosen for its extensive knowledge and strong instruction-following capabilities.
 The specific prompt provided to the judge is detailed in Table~\ref{apfig:prompt}.
-This evaluation is conducted on a diverse set of five benchmarks: WizardLM~\cite{WizardLMEmpowering2023}, Self-instruct~\cite{SelfInstructAligning2023}, Vicuna~\cite{VicunaOpensource2023}, Koala~\cite{KoalaIndex2023}, and LIMA~\cite{LIMALess2023}.
-These datasets comprise 218, 252, 80, 180, and 300 human-curated instructions, respectively, spanning domains such as mathematics, coding, writing, knowledge, and computer science.
-Second, we benchmark our models on the AlpacaEval 2 Leaderboard.
-Following the official protocol, we deploy the AlpacaEval repository locally and use the GPT-4o API as the evaluator.
+This evaluation is conducted on a diverse set of five benchmarks: WizardLM~\citep{WizardLMEmpowering2023}, Self-instruct~\citep{SelfInstructAligning2023}, Vicuna~\citep{VicunaOpensource2023}, Koala~\citep{KoalaIndex2023}, and LIMA~\citep{LIMALess2023}.
+These datasets comprise 218, 252, 80, 180, and 300 human-curated instructions, respectively, spanning domains such as mathematics, coding, writing, knowledge, and computer science, providing a comprehensive evaluation for the models' real-world capabilities.
+For each query across the five test sets, we generate a response from the target model and another from a baseline.
+We then employ Qwen2-Max~\citep{qwen2} as the judge to compare the response pair and assign preference scores.
+Based on this, the outcome is then classified as a win, a loss, or a tie.
+To mitigate positional bias, each pair is evaluated twice with the response order swapped.
+The final win score for a given test set $D_t$ is then calculated as follows.
+Second, we benchmark aligned models on the AlpacaEval 2 Leaderboard.
+In addition to the standard win rate, it also provides a length-controlled win rate to enable a more objective comparison of model performance by mitigating length bias.
+Following the official protocol, we deploy the AlpacaEval~\footnote{\url{https://github.com/tatsu-lab/alpaca_eval}} repository locally and use the GPT-4o API as the evaluator.